 Today we said good-bye to the beautiful Moon Palace Jamaica Grande with one last ride down the big blue slide!

 Then it was time to move over to our next new partner resort the Franklyn D. Resort.
 Paradise Travels, our transportation partner arrived right at noon and our new adventure began.

 We were so mesmerized by our driver’s storytelling and Jamaican history lessons, that we were surprised when we were told that we were at the Franklyn D. Resort!
 The travel went so quickly.
-Once we saw this view, and met all the friendly people here, we just knew were were going to happy for the rest of our Jamaican adventure!
+Once we saw this view and met all the friendly people here, we just knew we were going to be happy for the rest of our Jamaican adventure!

 Emmy was so excited to be greeted by fruit punch.
 I’m a little worried that she is going to be disappointed when there is no punch waiting for her back at home and certainly no water slides either.

 Shortly thereafter, we met our vacation nanny, Claudette.
 At FDR, each family traveling with children is assigned a nanny for the duration of their stay.
 They help watch the children so that you can get some relaxation done too.
 So far, Claudette has taken the girls to tie-dye shirts (purchased in the gift shop for $8, or you can bring your own from home), they’ve made bead necklaces and bracelets, gone to the beach, taken them to three different pools and to the water slide over and over again.
 Aside from the beach trip, and me checking in just to see how much fun they are having, Claudette has done this all while I sit on our porch watching the water and working on my computer.
 A vacation simply does not get better than that.

 Our suite is wonderful too.
 The FDR is an all-suite boutique resort.
 Although it’s not your typical luxury hotel, it offers services that are most definitely luxurious.
 Our suite is decorated in authentic Jamaican oceanfront decor that is both comfortable and very family-friendly.